laniakeadev/tg2obsidian/README.md

 ## Preamble

-Obsessed with Telegram (three-letters project) privacy issues but binded with it your life or have favourite bloggers that don't use secure services?
-With this script you can **make a migration of some channel or saved messages** to your local knowledge system with a single command.
+Concerned with Telegram (three-letters project) privacy issues but binded with it your life or have favourite bloggers that don't use secure services?
+With this script you can **make a migration of a channel or saved messages** to your local knowledge system with a single command.

 This script parses output from Telegram channel and converts each post to post in markdown, files used in Obsidian and [other note-taking apps](https://www.markdownguide.org/tools/) that use Markdown (Joplin, Simplenote)